platformsh/platformsh-docs/docs/src/languages/lisp.md

 ---
 title: "Lisp"
 description: Platform.sh supports building and deploying applications written in Lisp using Common Lisp (the SBCL version) with ASDF and Quick Lisp support.
-They are compiled during the Build phase, and support both committed dependencies and download-on-demand.
+They're compiled during the Build phase, and support both committed dependencies and download-on-demand.
 ---

 {{% description %}}